 Many people that have been hit by a car or other vehicle seek to get compensated for their accident injuries, as there are many types of expenses and other circumstances that can cause financial issues and potentially ongoing hardships.
 For instance, in addition to medical bills, the injured pedestrian may be forced to miss work.
 If the accident injuries are serious in nature, there may be a prolonged temporary or permanent inability to work.

-If you or someone close to you has been injured in a Chicago pedestrian accident, the pedestrian accident lawyers at the Elman Law Group can get you the money you need to offset the expenses and other financial issues that have occurred due to the injuries, as well as get compensation for other hardships such as pain and suffering.
-The Elman Law Group has a proven court trial capability in achieving attractive court verdicts.
+If you or someone close to you has been injured in a Chicago pedestrian accident, the pedestrian accident lawyers at the Elman Joseph Law Group, LLC can get you the money you need to offset the expenses and other financial issues that have occurred due to the injuries, as well as get compensation for other hardships such as pain and suffering.
+The Elman Joseph Law Group, LLC has a proven court trial capability in achieving attractive court verdicts.
 We have achieved many notable lawsuit results through both court verdicts as well as settlements over the last 25+ years and 10,000+ Illinois personal injury lawsuits we have handled.

-The Elman Law Group provides a free, no-obligation legal consultation to those who have been injured in accidents.
-Tony Elman, the Lead Trial Attorney of the Elman Law Group, can be contacted at (773) 392-8182 at any time to discuss the injuries and the legal process in attaining money for the injuries and other harm that has occurred.
+The Elman Joseph Law Group, LLC provides a free, no-obligation legal consultation to those who have been injured in accidents.
+Tony Elman, the Lead Trial Attorney of the Elman Joseph Law Group, LLC, can be contacted at (773) 392-8182 at any time to discuss the injuries and the legal process in attaining money for the injuries and other harm that has occurred.